Certain landmark events should trigger a review of your estate plan, and maybe a revision

-It may take a while to recover from the tragic death of a loved one, but eventually the survivors must address financial issue to insure that family members are provided for.
-There are a few two kinds of changes that people often make after a spouse has died.
-One is repositioning assets, which involves taking assets out of the deceased spouse’s trust (or a marital trust) and putting them into the surviving spouse’s trust (or into a family trust).
+It may take a while to recover from the tragic death of a loved one, but eventually the survivors must address financial issues to ensure that family members are provided for.
+There are a few kinds of changes that people often make after a spouse has died.
+One is repositioning assets, which involves taking assets out of the deceased spouse’s trust (or marital trust) and putting them into the surviving spouse’s trust (or into a family trust).
 Repositioning assets achieves not only savings in estate taxes, but also simplifies the administration of the surviving spouse’s estate.

 The surviving spouse may need to designate new trustees, beneficiaries, executors, and attorneys-in-fact to replace the deceased spouse, where applicable.